-To help keep “Ho!
+Holiday-decorating-related falls can turn “Ho!
 Ho!
-Ho!” from turning into “Oh, no!”, Dr. Charles Rosen, Associate Clinical Professor of Orthopedic Surgery at the University of California at Irvine Medical Center offers these holiday safety tips.
+Ho!” into “Oh, no!”.
+Dr. Charles Rosen, Associate Clinical Professor of Orthopedic Surgery at the University of California at Irvine Medical Center offers these holiday safety tips.

 - Choose the right ladder for the job — step stools and utility ladders work for smaller indoor jobs and extension ladders for putting up outdoor holiday lights.